 The very concept of India suggests a freedom where Spirit is not shackled by name and form.
-I open my heart to the love of Christ as much as I do to the grace of Krishna.
-The Azaan from the mosque stirs my soul, very much like a soulful chant from the Vedas does.
-The Gurbaani sung in a Gurdwara brings tears to the eyes, even as a devotional song to Sai Baba rouses a wave of devotion within me.
+I open my heart to the love of Krishna as much as I do to the wisdom of Rama.
+Soulful chants from the Vedas stir my soul, much like the Gurbaani sung in a Gurdwara brings tears to the eyes.

 This land is ironical in that it allows me to get mired in ritual, yet it also gives me the choice to rise above ritual and, thereby, unravel some of the deepest mysteries of life.
 I can choose to worship a river by offering flowers to it every day.
 Or, I can choose to embrace the idea behind this ritual.
 The idea that the river is a metaphor for life itself.
 A cyclical journey that begins and ends in the ocean.
 Like the soul's journey that begins from the Spirit and ultimately culminates in union with the Spirit.